-The dog will see you as a threat and might halt their retreat to confront the perceived threat, or the dog may continue to run straight into a dangerous situation such as highway.
+The dog will see you as a threat and might halt their retreat to confront the perceived threat, or it may continue running straight into a dangerous situation such as a highway.

 Do not clap, pat your leg, and call the dog.

-Regardless of your intentions, those moves can seem intimidating to a frightened or aggressive animal.
+Those moves can seem intimidating to a frightened or aggressive animal regardless of your intentions.

 Remain still and speak in a calm voice.